🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 You don’t need to understand everything at once.

-Even small moments of awareness can begin to shift how you relate to yourself and your experiences.
+Shadow work is not about finding every answer immediately.
+Even small moments of awareness can begin to shift how you relate to yourself, your emotions, and the patterns that shape your life.

 Why Everyone Has a Shadow?

-Every person has a shadow because every person has learned, at some point, that certain feelings or behaviors were not welcome.
+Every person has a shadow because every person has learned, at some point, that certain emotions, needs, traits, or behaviors were safer to hide than express.

 Those parts did not vanish.
 They continue to influence thoughts, emotions, relationships, and choices from beneath the surface until they are acknowledged.